Victoriocity: Season 1

 Fleet and Clara meet when Fleet is assigned as security detail to esteemed engineer Dr. Salik, and Salik is later murdered.
 In spite of Fleet being annoyed by Clara following, as she was newly hired and is eager to impress after she moved to London to pursue her career, they grow to be invaluable allies who tag-team and follow various leads to bring the killer(s) to justice.
 Their hunt takes them to the Warders, the federal police force with questionable ethics, the Obfuscati, a clandestine, influential cult, and the highest ranks of the city's governance.
 Fleet is briefly framed for terrorism to stop the investigation, adding a race against the clock to punish the culprits.
-In the end, Fleet suffers a fall that nearly kills him, but Queen Victoria, in debt to Fleet for his valiance, orders her royal medical engineers to resuscitate Fleet with the same clockwork she runs off.
+In the end, Fleet suffers a fall that kills him, but Queen Victoria, in debt to Fleet for his valiance, orders her royal medical engineers to resuscitate Fleet with the same clockwork she runs off.
 Her secretary, Julius Bell, a brother of Clara's boss Augusta, assigns Fleet to a highly classified job, which Clara accompanies him on.